kumarsiddappa-git/Dropper/README.md

 1. VirutallAlloc is an API which is defined in Kernel32.dll

+LPVOID VirtualAlloc(
+  LPVOID lpAddress,                // Starting address from which the allacotion should happen , exmple a memory
+  SIZE_T dwSize,                  // Size of the memory to be allocated
+  DWORD  flAllocationType,        // What kind of allocation for the memory to be allocated like MEM_COMMIT, MEM_RESERVE DWORD  flProtect                // Memory Protection to be allocated PAGE_EXECUTE , PAGE_READWRITE etc
+);

+Here we find a simple structure which has four structure members,

 We can find more detailed information in the [link](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc)